mahdi12167/libmini/libmini/qtviewer/README.txt

 comes with the "mesa-dev", "X11-dev" and "free-glut3-dev" development packages whereas on Windows it is usually installed with the MSVC IDE.

-On MacOS X and Windows, it is recommended to build and install QT from source!
+On MacOS X and Windows, it is recommended to build and install Qt from source!
-On Linux, it is sufficient to install a recent Qt binary package.
+On Linux, it is mostly sufficient to install a recent Qt binary package.

 If you install Qt from source, grab the source tar ball from: ftp://ftp.qt.nokia.com/qt/source/qt-everywhere-opensource-src-4.7.4.tar.gz

 !!
 Qt Installation (Unix/Mac)

-Type on the unix console in your QT source directory:
+Type on the unix console in your Qt source directory:
  ./configure -opensource && make && sudo make install

-After the build process has finished (go get yourself a cup of coffee), you will be asked to enter your root password for installation of qt.
+After the build process has finished (go get yourself a cup of coffee), you will be asked to enter your root password for installation of Qt.

 !!
 Qt Installation (Windows):